 In the closing hours of the conference, Constantine, moved by the heroism of those who had suffered for Christ under his pagan predecessors, is said to have caressed their wounds and kissed their empty eye sockets.
 Their scars bore strong witness that the Nicene Creed was sound.

 It seemed the issue was settled.
 But political winds changed.
 Constantine drifted toward Arianism and sided with the heretics.
 For two centuries, whoever held imperial power decided the fortunes of the theological factions.

-Athanasius, for example, leader of those who argued for Christ's deity, was exiled five times for his views.
+Athanasius, for example, the leader of those who argued for Christ's deity, was exiled five times for his views.
 This did not alter his staunch support of the creed.
-He realized the gap between sinful man and a holy God.
+He realized the gap between fallen human nature and a holy God.
 Only God could bridge it.
-If Christ were fully God and fully man he could be that bridge but not otherwise.
+If Christ were fully God and fully man, he could be that bridge but not otherwise.
 He had to be a man to represent us; he had to be God to overcome the infinite gap.

 The council of Nicea was important for many reasons.
 It established a precedent.
 Six other ecumenical councils would follow (see the box below).
 Each, like Nicea, tried to settle some thorny church problem by putting difficult questions to the collective wisdom of its bishops.
-If at the first Nicene council, political pressure was brought to bear and fair play sometimes suffered, at later councils these tendencies were aggravated.
-Finally, in spite of the power struggle at Nicea and political battles in the years following, the creed of Nicea, with its clear assertion of the deity of Christ, remains fundamental to the Church to this day.
+If political pressure was brought to bear at the first Nicene council and fair play sometimes suffered, at later councils these tendencies were aggravated.
+Finally, despite the power struggle at Nicea and political battles in the years following, the creed of Nicea, with its clear assertion of the deity of Christ, remains fundamental to the Church to this day.